hackforla/food-oasis-la/README.md

 The website is published with [GitHub Pages](https://pages.github.com), and the files are generated with [Jekyll](http://jekyllrb.com).

 As you make changes and commit/push them to GitHub, the [staging website](https://staging.foodoasis.la) will automatically update.
+You can also manually push your changes to the [live website](https://github.com/foodoasisla/foodoasis.la).

 ## How to develop locally